Mertiq/CONTRACTING-CIRCLE/README.md

-# SHARPENING CIRCLE
+# CONTRACTING CIRCLE

 This is a mobile game made with Unity Engine.
-In the game, you control a stickman and trying to collect coins in a circle, also the circle is sharpening.
+In the game, you control a stickman and trying to collect coins in a circle, also the circle is contracting.

 ## How to open in Unity?